snap-stanford/snap-python/doc/source/reference/graphs.rst

         Returns an integer, float, or string attribute iterator, respectively, of the attribute named *Attr* referring to the edge with edge ID *EId*.

-     .. describe:: DelAttrDatN(NodeI, Attr)

-        Deletes the value of attribute named *Attr* for the node referred to by node iterator *NodeI*.

-     .. describe:: DelAttrDatN(NId, Attr)

-        Deletes the value of attribute named *Attr* for the node with node ID *NId*.

      .. describe:: DelAttrDatE(EdgeI, Attr)